duganchen/lasttagger/README.md

 This only writes a subset of the possible tags (album, artist, album artist, track number and their corresponding mbid tags).
-Use it to prepare an already-tagged collection to use with Last.fm-backed software.
+Use it to prepare an already-tagged collection for use with Last.fm-backed software.

 Dependencies